Ghifar-Khder/AgriSmart/README.md

 ## Features

 - **Yield Estimation:** Predicts crop yield using key parameters like temperature, rainfall, and pesticide use.
-Powered by a highly accurate **RandomForest Regressor**, selected for its superior performance over other **ML algorithms**.
+Powered by a highly accurate **RandomForest Regressor**, selected for its superior performance over other **ML algorithms** for this specific task.

 - **Disease Diagnosis:** Accurately classifies plant health from leaf images across **38 different classes** using a state-of-the-art **EfficientNetB0** deep learning model, chosen after benchmarking against other pretrained networks.